Lightning-AI/LitServe/README.md

   <summary>Dynamic batching</summary>
 &nbsp;

-FastServe can combine individual requests together to improve throughput.
-To enable batching, you need to set `max_batch_size` argument and implement `LitAPI.batch`, `LitAPI.unbatch` method which converts a list of inputs to batched input and vice-versa.
+FastServe can combine individual requests to enhance throughput.
-With dynamic batching the `LitAPI.predict` method must handle batched inputs.
+To enable batching, you need to set the `max_batch_size` argument and implement the `LitAPI.batch` and `LitAPI.unbatch` methods, which convert a list of inputs to batched input and vice versa.
+With dynamic batching, the `LitAPI.predict` method must handle batched inputs.

 ```python
 import numpy as np